-Our trip to Lombok was in collaboration with Trover (our favorite photo sharing platform!) with the goal of bringing more tourism back to Lombok.
+Our trip to Lombok was also more than just an adventure, we had the goal of bringing more tourism back to Lombok.
 After the 2018 earthquakes, tourism slowed down significantly on the island and the local economy took a huge hit.
 But we’re happy to say that Lombok is back in business and we wholeheartedly recommend visiting!
 It was one of our favorite trips we’ve taken recently and we expect that this will be a destination we continue to return to!

 Traveling to Lombok